Constraint on the early-formed dark matter halos using the free-free emission in the Planck foreground analysis: Results and Discussion

 In the Planck CMB analysis, the free-free emission component has been separated from other diffuse foreground emissions.
 The obtained intensity map of the free-free emission tells us that the emission is strongly anisotropic.
 At low galactic latitude, the emission is strong, while the emission becomes weak as the galactic latitude increases.
 From the Planck data, the all-sky averaged free-free emission component is identified as $I_\nu \approx 10^3~\rm Jy/str$ at the frequency $\nu =70~\rm GHz$~\cite{2016A&A...594A..10P,2020A&A...641A...4P}.
 To avoid the contamination from the Galactic disk, we also calculate the intensity of the observed free-free emission component by masking the region at galactic latitude $|b|<b_{\rm cut}$.
 Fig.~\ref{fig: free_planck} shows the dependence of the averaged intensity on the cutoff galactic latitude $b_{\rm cut}$ at $\nu = 70~$GHz.
 The averaged intensity becomes small as $b_{\rm cut}$ increases, and we have found that when we set $b_{\rm cut} > 60 ~$deg., so that the region with $|b| <b_{\rm cut}$ is masked, the resultant averaged intensity observed by Planck drops down roughly to $70$~Jy/str~(in the brightness temperature, $T_{b} \sim 0.7 \times(\nu/70~{\rm GHz})^{-2}{\rm \mu K}$).
 For comparison, we plot the intensity of the all-sky averaged free-free emission $I_\nu \approx 10^3~\rm Jy/str$, and only in high galactic latitude, $I_\nu \approx 70~\rm Jy/str$ as black dotted and dash-dotted lines, respectively, in Figs.~\ref{fig: Iobs_sigma0} and~\ref{fig: Iobs_nu_M12}.

 Since the diffuse background intensity from early-formed DM halos cannot exceed the intensity of the observed free-free emission, we can obtain the constraint on $\sigma_0 (M_\m{halo})$.
 Fig.~\ref{fig: sigma_M_limit} represents the upper limit on the allowed $\sigma_0(M_\m{halo})$ for each mass~$M_\m{halo}$.
 The parameter sets in the colored region show the excluded ones where the diffuse background intensity is larger than the measured signal.
-It is noted that the dependence of the signal amplitude on the DM halo mass $M_{\rm halo}$ is weak in the mass range between $10^{10}~M_{\odot}$ and $10^{13}~M_{\odot}$.
+It is noted that the dependence of the signal amplitude on the DM halo mass $M_{\rm halo}$ is weak in the mass range between $10^{12}~M_{\odot}$ and $10^{13}~M_{\odot}$.
 This is because the free-free emission from individual halos gets higher as the halo mass increases, while the number density of DM halos decreases for a fixed $\sigma_0$.
-On the other hand, in the mass range below $M_{\rm halo} = 10^{10}~M_\odot$, the virial temperature is not high enough to ionize the gas inside DM halos.
+For halos with mass $10^{11}~M_\odot \lesssim M_{\rm halo} \lesssim 10^{12}~M_\odot$, the diffuse background intensity weakly depends on the mass variance $20 \lesssim \sigma_0 \lesssim 50$, as shown in Fig.~\ref{fig: Iobs_sigma0}.
+Therefore the constraint on $\sigma_0 (M_\mathrm{halo})$ strongly changes on these mass scales.
+Finally, in the lightest mass range as $M_{\rm halo} \lesssim 10^{9}~M_\odot$, the virial temperature is not high enough to ionize the gas inside DM halos.
 Therefore, the signal strength decreases, and resultantly, the constraint on $\sigma_0(M_{\m{halo}})$ quickly becomes weak.
-We find that the fitting formula of the limitation of $\sigma_0(M_{\m{halo}})$ by the intensity of the observed free-free emission averaged only in high galactic latitude region is \eq{ \log_{10}\sigma_0 < {-0.01x^3+0.40x^2-4.73x+19.9}, } where $x=\log_{10}M_{\m{halo}}$.
-We mention that this fitting function can be adopted in the mass region $M_{\m{halo}}=(10^7M_{\odot},10^{13}M_{\odot})$.